elunna/hackem/hackem_changelog.md

 - Can make you forget forget about shambling horrors.
 - Psychic resistance protects from amnesia forgetting.
 Sources include rings of psychic resistance and being an illithid.

-#### Quality-of-Life/Auto-ID:

-- [x] Object lookups show more information, including object properties and special effects from materials.
-- [x] Artifacts can be looked up in the item database (currently only works if accessed through the inventory, requiring you to have possession of the artifact)

-- [x] All roles start out knowing potions of water and scrolls of identify
-- [x] Auto-ID dunce cap upon wearing
-- [x] Auto-ID jumping boots (from AceHack)
-- [x] Auto-ID some potions when inhaling their vapors
-- [x] Auto-ID scrolls of scare monster during pickup
-- [x] Auto-ID scrolls of teleportation when teleporting any distance after reading one
-- [x] Auto-ID wand of teleportation on seeing the successful effect on a monster.
-- [x] Auto-ID wands with unambiguous effects and messages
-- [x] Auto-ID wand of undead turning if engraving produces a message
-- [x] Auto-ID wands of probing and secret door detection when engraved with
-- [x] Auto-ID vanishing wands if the other 2 have been identified.
-- [x] Auto-ID wands of sleep or death if their counterpart has been identified.
-- [x] Auto-ID wands of healing or extra healing if their counterpart has been identified.
-- [x] Auto-ID rings dropped into a sink when message is shown
-- [x] Auto-ID for ring of regeneration
-- [x] Auto-ID whistles on use.
-- [x] Audo-ID magic flutes and harps on use
-- [x] Auto-ID magic lamps and oil lamps when rubbing
-- [x] Auto-ID loadstones upon discovering the inability to drop them.
-- [ ] Auto-ID flintstones when rubbed on iron weapons.
-- [x] Auto-ID water walking boots
-- [x] A blessed scroll of charging will (in addition to charging the item) also reveal the number of charges and the charge counter.
-- [x] Non-cursed charging identifies how many charges an item has (from AceHack).
-- [x] You can reread a spellbook to refresh your memory at any time
-- [x] After a while of using a wielded weapon, you will identify it and it's enchantment
-- [x] Blessed stethoscopes can identify eggs (on the floor)
-- [x] The player's magic cancellation (MC) is shown in the status bar.
-- [x] Show the last turn the player prayed in the ^X screen
-- [x] Only blessed scrolls of charging identify the charges of an item.
-- [x] Remove "Auto-select every item" when putting into containers
-- [x] Default shk sell prompt to N (xnh)
-- [x] Regeneration only causes additional hunger when injured.
-- [x] Removed two-weaponing restrictions imposed in EvilHack.
-- [x] Monks eventually stop receiving the "You feel guilty	message	(xnh)
-- [x] Monsters cannot use wands of wishing.
-- [x] Chargeable rings may get charged when hit with electricity (3.7)
-- [x] Useless +0 rings are generate very rarely (xnh)
-- [x] The Astral Plane is always lit. (xnh)
-- [x] The passtune range has been extended by 1. (xnh)
-- [x] Switching between your main and alternative weapon should not take any turns (from dnh)
-- [x] Deliberate level teleporter activation ignores magic resistance (3.7)
-- [x] /> < to auto-travel to stairs (from Unnethack)
-- [x] Control+Direction now kicks in that direction.
--

-Object lookup has been fleshed out:
-- [x] Potions, scrolls, rings, amulets, wands will display lookup info.
-- [x] Artifacts will show their info (must have the artifact in possession)
-- Weapons show bonus damage and effects resulting from materials.

 #### Religion/Prayer/Alters:

 - Make temple priests hostile if made on an unaligned altar.